F.01 Minimum entitlements

 - Every prisoner (other than a prisoner who is engaged in outdoor work) may, on a daily basis, take at least one hour of physical exercise.
 The exercise may be taken by the prisoner in the open air if the weather permits.
-This entitlement should be denied if:
+This entitlement may be denied, for not more than 2 consecutive days at a time, if:

 - the prisoner has been temporarily released, removed, or is attending court, and

-- a PCO or other authorised delegate, has determined that it is impracticable to provide this entitlement during the time the prisoner is in the prison, and
+- a PCO or other authorised delegate, has determined that it is impracticable to provide this entitlement during the time the prisoner is in the prison.

 - Prisoners must be provided with a separate bed and mattress, and sufficient bedding for warmth, health and reasonable comfort.